tonytrawl/WiiU-T6-Studio/README.md

 Worth knowing before you hit them.

-**Nothing here is proven on console.** Every check the program runs proves files are well-formed and round-trip correctly.
+Every check the program runs proves files are well-formed and round-trip correctly.
 None of it proves the console accepts the result.
 Treat a successful save as structurally sound rather than known working.